 Ph.D. in Occupation and Rehabilitation Science Application Requirements

-To be considered for Fall 2019 admission, complete applications must be received by February 4, 2019.
-Applications beyond this date will be accepted, but without guarantee of consideration for Fall 2019 admission.
+To be considered for Fall 2020 admission, we prefer complete applications to be submitted by Feb.
+3, 2020.
+Applications beyond this date will be accepted and considered on an individual basis.

 The application process entails two required components: 1) Identification of a Ph.D. adviser and 2) submission of the CSU Graduate School application.